 October 04, 2017

-We spoke to some of our amazing staff members to find out what inspired them to study maths at university.
-Here, Assistant Director Laura Beal from our Hampton centre, shares her story…
+We spoke to some of our amazing employees to find out what inspired them to study maths at university.
+Here, our staff member, Assistant Director Laura Beal from our Hampton centre shares her story…

 So, you studied maths at university.
 What was it that attracted you?